-Alarm Number: Descible Cours Confirmation Continued from pro , , Alarm Name Possible Cause Confirmation Correction Reference A.7Ab: SERVOPACK Built-in Fan Stopped The fan inside the SERVOPACK stopped.
+Alarm Number: Possible Cause Confirmation Correction Reference A.7Ab: SERVOPACK Built-in Fan Stopped The fan inside the SERVOPACK stopped.
 Check for foreign matter inside the SERVOPACK.
 Remove foreign matter from the SERVOPACK.
 If the alarm still occurs, the SERVOPACK may be faulty.
 Replace the SERVOPACK. - The power to the absolute encoder was turned ON for the first time.
 Check to see if the power supply was turned ON for the first time.
 Set up the encoder.
 A.810: The Encoder Cable was disconnected and then connected again.
 Check to see if the power supply was turned ON for the first time.
-Check the encoder connection and set up the encoder. page 5-48 Encoder Backup Alarm (Detected at the encoder, but only when an abso- lute encoder is used.)
+Check the encoder connection and set up the encoder. page 5-49 Encoder Backup Alarm (Detected at the encoder, but only when an abso- lute encoder is used.)
 Power is not being supplied both from the control power supply (+5 V) from the SERVOPACK and from the battery power supply.
 Check the encoder connector battery and the connector status.
-Replace the battery or implement similar measures to supply power to the encoder, and set up the encoder.
-A failure occurred in the absolute encoder.
-If the alarm still occurs after setting up the encoder again, replace the Servomotor. - A failure occurred in the SERVOPACK. - The SERVOPACK may be faulty.
-Replace the SERVOPACK. - A.820: Encoder Check- sum Alarm (Detected at the encoder.)
+Replace the battery or implement similar measures to supply power to the encoder, and set up the encoder. page 0 10 A failure occurred in the absolute encoder. - If the alarm still occurs after setting up the encoder again, replace the Servomotor. - A failure occurred in the SERVOPACK.
+The SERVOPACK may be faulty.
+Replace the SER-VOPACK. - A.820: Encoder Check- sum Alarm (Detected at the encoder.)
 A failure occurred in the encoder. ■ When Using an Absolute Encoder Set up the encoder again.
 If the alarm still occurs, the Servomotor may be faulty.
-Replace the Servomotor. ■ When Using a Singleturn Absolute Encoder or Incremental Encoder or Incremental Encoder allty.
+Replace the Servomotor. ■ When Using a Singleturn Absolute Encoder or Incremental Encoder • The Servomotor may be faulty.
 Replace the Servomotor. • The linear encoder may be faulty.
-Replace the linear encoder. page 5-48 A failure occurred in the SERVOPACK. - The SERVOPACK may be faulty.
-Replace the SERVOPACK. - A.830: Encoder Battery The battery connection is faulty or a battery is not connected.
+Replace the linear encoder. page 5-49 A failure occurred in the SERVOPACK. - The SERVOPACK may be faulty.
+Replace the SER-VOPACK.
+A.830: Encoder Battery Alarm (The absolute encoder battery voltage was lower than the speci- fied level.)
+The battery connection is faulty or a battery is not connected.
 Check the battery connection.
-Correct the battery connection. page 4-28 Alarm (The absolute encoder battery voltage was lower than the specified level.)
-The battery voltage is lower than the specified value (2.7 V).
+Correct the battery connection. page 4-26 The battery voltage is lower than the specified value (2.7 V).
 Measure the battery voltage.
 Replace the battery. page 12-3 A failure occurred in the SERVOPACK.
 The SERVOPACK may be faulty.
-Replace the SERVOPACK.
+Replace the SER-VOPACK.